Enjoy grocery shopping or a fan of Korean cooking shows? The Chances are, You’ll bump into the names of vegetables and fruits in Korean a lot .

 Seller: discount is not there.

-Buyer: then give me two apples and three orange.
+Buyer: “Then give me two apples and three oranges.”

-Buyer. strawberry are very fresh.
+Buyer.
+The strawberries are very fresh.
 Please give me one more

 Seller: 7000 won